 The Cork Mother Jones Committee felt Shandon should continue to celebrate and honour Mother Jones by providing a platform to highlight and discuss labour history, trade union issues and social justice in the setting of the very birthplace of Mary Harris.

-“What better way to remember the inspirational Mother Jones than by listening to inspirational people and discussing the struggles of ordinary workers and people in an annual Summer School setting in this area?” stated Jim Nolan of the Committee.
+“What better way to remember the inspirational Mother Jones than by listening to inspirational people and discussing the struggles of ordinary workers and people in an annual Summer School setting in this area?”

 “It would be a fitting tribute to a truly amazing Cork woman who fought for fair play and justice for workers and their families”